Microsoft Teams adoption phase 1 - Start

 In most cases, this initial team should be a small group of like-minded people who are interested in Teams and may also be accountable for its implementation.
 As your adoption plan moves on to additional phases, you will include more people in your team.
 We also suggest that you take advantage of the Microsoft resources that are available to assist you.

-The Microsoft Technical Community delivers peer-provided insights into adoption and technical issues for many Office 365 products.
+The Microsoft Technical Community delivers peer-provided insights into adoption and technical issues for many Microsoft 365 and Office 365 products.
 We suggest that you join the following communities:

 - Microsoft Teams Technical Community – Get product questions answered, learn from other Teams customers, and follow our blog to stay up to date on new features and use cases for Teams.

-- Office 365 Champions Program and the Driving Adoption community – Learn from your peers about how to best drive adoption of Office 365 workloads such as Teams, SharePoint, Yammer, and other products.
+- Champions Program and the Driving Adoption community – Learn from your peers about how to best drive adoption of Microsoft 365 or Office 365 workloads such as Teams, SharePoint, Yammer, and other products.
 Open to IT Pros, business users, the “accidental” developer, and anyone interested in driving adoption of cloud services.